 QCi is the test load of the candidate tyre in kg;

-n is the number of tyres.
+n is the number of tyres (4 for square fitment, 2 for mixed fitment).

 1.11.13.5.
 The abrasion index of the candidate tyre shall be calculated from the following equation: